 This is the software that each user installs on their computer to communicate with the SVN server.
 It provides the interface that Help+Manual interacts with and some clients also include integration in Windows Explorer so that you can perform operations there directly.
 Here too, they are all free and open source.
 Currently, Help+Manual supports the Tortoise SVN, Collabnet and Visual SVN clients.
 The client for the older UberSVN distribution is also supported, but that distribution has now been discontinued by its producer and so we can no longer recommend it.

 Please use Tortoise SVN as your Subversion client

 We recommend using Tortoise SVN as your client unless you have a special reason for using one of the other clients.
 It is the best client for use on Windows by a very wide margin.
 It provides the best interface for Help+Manual and excellent integration in Windows Explorer.
 Note also that only versions 1.6 and above support the functions that are necessary for proper communication with Help+Manual.

-On 64-bit versions of Windows, you also need to install the missing runtime components from Microsoft manually, because Tortoise no longer installs these for you.
+On 64-bit versions of Windows, you may also need to install some missing C++ runtime components from Microsoft manually, because Tortoise no longer installs these for you.
 You can download them on this page:

 Restart Windows after installing.
-After that, Tortoise should work fine with Help+Manual.
+Once the missing communication and C++ components are in place, Tortoise should work fine with Help+Manual.

 ALTERNATIVE: Downgrading SVN and Tortoise to version 1.9.2

 If you don't need the current version of SVN and Tortoise, Help+Manual works fine with version 1.9.
 2. Remember, however, that the versions of the SVN server and Tortoise should match.
 So if you are using Tortoise 1.9.2 you should also be using SVN 1.9.2.
 You can get the installer from the Tortoise repository on SourceForge: